 The wood which sculpts Last Gesture is sourced from a reclaimed pine pallet that traveled to Salt Lake City carrying consumer goods.
 After being dismantled and reformed into its new shape, the surface was symbolically burned and placed into conversation with salt extracted from the quickly evaporating Great Salt Lake.
 Though this work is specific to the place I call home, lakes and forests around the world are facing similar problems and require similar solutions.

-As the land bears its final unrequited offerings to us, The Last Gestures are a call for local stewardship.
-Find your ecological passions, search out people who are working towards solutions in those areas, build community, depolarize environmental dialogue, learn how your homeland was cared for before it was colonized, deepen your sense of place, offer something back to the land which sustains us.
+As the land bears its final unrequited offerings to us, Last Gesture is a call for local stewardship.
+Find your ecological passions, search out people who are working towards solutions in those areas, build community, depolarize environmental dialogue, deepen your sense of place, offer something back to the land which sustains us.